kevinsawicki/http-request/README.md

 # Http Request

 A simple convenience library for using a [HttpURLConnection](http://download.oracle.com/javase/6/docs/api/java/net/HttpURLConnection.html) to make requests and access the response.
-This is a fork of the original library available written by Kevin Sawicki available [here:](https://github.com/kevinsawicki/http-request) with some added features such as:
+This is a fork of the original library available written by Kevin Sawicki available [here](https://github.com/kevinsawicki/http-request) and with some added bugfixes and features.

-*

 This library is available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).

 ## Usage

-The http-request library is available from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.github.kevinsawicki%22%20AND%20a%3A%22http-request%22).
+The http-request library is available from Maven central:

 ```xml
 <dependency>